riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-05-In-Office-Mandates-Considered-Harmful.markdown

 ![](/images/marissa-mayer.jpg)

-Unsurprisingly, simply having everyone physically present in one place does not seem to be a recipe for success — at least, not on its own:
+Her company, Sunshine, took the in-office mandate to a quite ridiculous level:

 > Employees are required to work in the office five days a week, and have an all-hands meeting that is scheduled for 5PM on Fridays.

+Unsurprisingly, simply having everyone physically present in one place does not seem to be a recipe for success — not even if they stay late into Friday night:

+> In the office, employees placed bets on how many downloads the app would get on its first day.
+Mayer set hers high, at 12,000 (12 is her lucky number).
+But the actual number was closer to 1,000.

+> This week, the company suffered another blow: Mayer’s co-founder, former Google and Yahoo executive Enrique Muñoz Torres, resigned.

+> Last summer, Mayer laid off 20 percent of the company, leaving it with about 15 employees.

 I have often cited the ability to gather around a whiteboard as one of the great benefits of in-person meetings, but, er, not like this: